Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Discussion

 with $H$ in GPa and ${\sigma '}$ in MPa.
 By assuming this stress dependency to be valid for all temperatures, we can add the temperature dependent part observed in this study (Fig. \ref{fig:thermal:Htemp}):

 with $\kappa= 0.018$, $H$ in GPa and $T$ in ${^\circ \mathrm{C}}$, obtained by a least square error fit.
 Other coefficients were taken from Tab. \ref{tab:thermal:Lambdasens}.
 A significant increase of $\Lambda$ with temperature due to an increasing $\alpha_f$ can be noticed in Fig. \ref{fig:thermal:Lambdacalc1}a (blue solid line).
-We compare these values to the corrected measurements and calculated values from direct measurements using Eq. (\ref{eq:thermal:reluiso}), also presented in Fig. \ref{fig:thermal:Lambdacalc1}a.
+We compare these values to our measurements (which were corrected for the effects of the drainage system, see Sec. \ref{sec:thermal:correction}) and to the calculated values from direct measurements using Eq. (\ref{eq:thermal:reluiso}), also presented in Fig. \ref{fig:thermal:Lambdacalc1}a.
 A good agreement between these values at temperatures up to 60 ${^\circ \mathrm{C}}$ can be observed.
 For higher temperatures however, the back calculation underestimates slightly the measured thermal pressurization.

 Using the same parameters, but changing the stress conditions according to the experiment carried out by \cite{Mohajerani201211}, we are able to reproduce a similar nearly constant parameter $\Lambda(\sigma',T)$, plotted in Fig. \ref{fig:thermal:Lambdacalc1}a.
 Here we calculated $\Lambda$ through Eq. (\ref{eq:thermal:lambda}), first for $\Lambda_0(\sigma'_0=$ 8 $\mathrm{MPa},T_0=$ 25 $^{\circ} \mathrm{C})$.
 Then $\Lambda_{i+1}=\Lambda(\sigma'_{i}-\Lambda_i \mathrm{d}T,T_i+\mathrm{d}T)$ was computed subsequently with $\mathrm{d}T=$ 1 $^{\circ} \mathrm{C}$.
 The changed stress conditions, which include a continuously increasing pore pressure (according to $\Delta p_f=\Lambda \Delta T$) reducing the effective stress, mainly affect the parameter $H$.
 A decreasing $H$ results here in a thermal pressurization coefficient, which remains nearly constant, evidencing a strong stress dependency of $\Lambda$.
 Another calculation for a constant, but very low effective stress, is presented in Fig. \ref{fig:thermal:Lambdacalc1}a.
 Due to constant effective stress, we see again an increasing thermal pressurization coefficient, with however much lower values.
 Due to the decreasing effective stress, the material becomes more compliant.
 The increase of the fluid thermal expansion coefficient with temperature is counterbalanced by the higher mechanical deformation of the pore space.